Sikorsky Aircraft

 Sikorsky Aircraft is an American aircraft manufacturer based in Stratford, Connecticut.
 It was established by the Russian-American aviation pioneer Igor Sikorsky in 1923, and was among the first companies to manufacture helicopters for civilian and military use.
 It also produced seaplanes for passenger transport and surface vehicles such as trains and boats.

 Sikorsky was owned by United Technologies Corporation until November 2015, when it was sold to Lockheed Martin.

 History

 On March 5, 1923, the Sikorsky Aero Engineering Corporation was founded near Roosevelt Field, New York, by Igor Sikorsky, an immigrant to the United States who was born in Kiev, in the Russian Empire (today in Ukraine).
 In 1925, the company name was changed to Sikorsky Manufacturing Company.
-After the success of the S-38, the company was reorganized as the Sikorsky Aviation Corporation with capital of $5,000,000, allowing the purchase of land and the building of a modern aircraft factory in Stratford.
-In 1929, the company moved to Stratford, Connecticut, and it became a part of United Aircraft and Transport Corporation (later United Technologies Corporation or UTC) in July of that year.
+After the success of the S-38, the company was reorganized as the Sikorsky Aviation Corporation with capital of $5,000,000, allowing the purchase of land and the building of a modern aircraft factory in Stratford, Connecticut.
+The company moved its headquarters there in 1929, and it became a part of United Aircraft and Transport Corporation (later United Technologies Corporation or UTC) in July of that year.